-- Surveillance and monitoring of HIV and STIs (including COVID-19-related impacts) - Measuring and evaluating the population-level impact of social, behavioural and biomedical prevention strategies - Implementation research - Determining population-level risk factors for acquisition, infectivity and transmission of HIV and STIs - Evaluation of prevention interventions and health promotion activities, including economic evaluation - Translation of surveillance data and research findings into program design and implementation - Key population size estimations - Molecular and network epidemiology - Surveillance of drug resistance and/or antimicrobial resistance - Surveillance of new and emerging STIs - Surveillance and prevention of co-morbidities associated with HIV and STI infection - Mathematic modelling (including potential COVID-19 impacts of HIV and STI trajectories) - Identifying gaps in HIV and STI prevention, health promotion and research - Characteristics of existing and emerging key populations at risk of HIV and STIs - Impacts of COVID-19 on key populations for HIV/STIs - HIV pre-exposure prophylaxis - STI pre-exposure prophylaxis - STI post-exposure prophylaxis inquiry and analysis of the social, political and cultural aspects of HIV and sexual health, this theme aims to advance a diverse range of perspectives on these issues, particularly in social research, policy analysis and community advocacy.
+- Surveillance and monitoring of HIV - The characteristics and experiences of existing and emerging key populations at risk of HIV, including migrant populations - The development, implementation or evaluation of novel methods or data sources to improve HIV surveillance, or the delivery of HIV prevention, care, and peer support services - Measuring and evaluating the population-level impact of social, behavioural and biomedical prevention strategies - Implementation research - The application of implementation science methods in HIV prevention - Determining population-level risk factors for acquisition and transmission of HIV - Evaluation of prevention interventions and health promotion activities, including economic evaluation - Translation of surveillance data and research findings into program design and implementation - Key population size estimations - Molecular and network epidemiology - Surveillance of drug resistance and/or antimicrobial resistance - Epidemiology of related infections (e.g., STIs, hepatitis C) among people living with or at risk of HIV - Surveillance and prevention of co-morbidities associated with HIV infection - Mathematic modelling - Identifying gaps in HIV prevention, health promotion and research - Ongoing impacts of COVID-19 on key populations for HIV - HIV pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) - HIV self-testing, including strategic, policy and implementation aspects

+Social, Political and Cultural Aspects of HIV in the Australasian prevention, treatment and care, in the Australasian region.
+With a focus on the social, political and cultural issues and experiences shaping the HIV epidemic in the Australasian region this theme aims to advance a diverse range of perspectives, particularly in social research, policy analysis and community advocacy.